-Every day, teachers and lecturers around the world make decisions about how to help learners learn.
-Emerging examples of MESH Guides show how, when fully developed, MESH Guides are designed to provide research-based advice to support educators' professional judgements.
+Every day, teachers and lecturers exercise their professional judgement in deciding how to help learners learn.
+Emerging examples of MESH Guides show how, when fully developed, MESH Guides are designed to provide evidence-based advice to support educators' professional judgements.
 MESH is a tool of the Education Futures Collaboration charity (UK Charity number 1157511).
 This video outlines how MESHGuides provide educators, researchers and policy makers with access to the science of learning, supporting them in their work as well as the achievement of UNESCO and OECD priorities for education.
 Sign up to the newsletter to keep in touch.

 MESH invites educators worldwide to collaborate to build a quality assured 'Edupedia' form of 'Wikipedia' of professional knowledge for teaching.